mdvanes/homeremote/README.md

 * check out with ```sudo git clone``` to create /opt/homeremote (update later with ```git pull origin master```)
 * change ownership of the created /opt/homeremote to a normal user with ```sudo chown -R```
 * ```npm i --production```
-* create a settings.json in the root, like:
+* create a settings.json in the root of the project, like:
 ```
+#!javascript
 {
     "hepath": "/home/foo/elro/he853-remote",
     "heserverip": "",